Y0Coss/docs-fork/pages/account_and_service_management/startup-program/06-available-products/guide.en-gb.md

 ## Key Points

 - **Eligible solutions**: Startup Program credits are primarily intended for server infrastructure solutions, such as Public Cloud and Private Cloud.
-- **Eligible GPU solutions**: Some Public Cloud solutions using GPUs are eligible (AI & Machine Learning solutions as well as GPU v100/v100s and RTX 5000 instances).
+- **Eligible GPU solutions**: Some Public Cloud solutions using GPUs are eligible, including AI & Machine Learning solutions as well as GPU v100/v100s and RTX 5000 instances.
 - **Non-eligible solutions**: Web and Telecom solutions, along with certain specific infrastructure solutions, are not covered by the credits.
 - **Non-eligible GPU solutions**: Some Public Cloud instances using GPUs (A100, H100, H200, L4, L40S) are not covered by the credits.
 - **Order error management**: If non-eligible solutions are ordered by mistake, they must be stopped or transferred to another customer account not part of the Startup Program.